killaghost21/compredneuronal/proyecto_final/README.md

 - next:

-in this folder add `.env.local` file and add the next lines:
+in the client folder add `.env.local` file and add the next lines:
 ```
 REACT_APP_API_KEY=your_rapidapi_key